wpquads/quick-adsense-reloaded/readme.txt

 WPQuads is the most feature rich & Advanced Ad Inserter & Adsense solution built for WordPress.

 = Features: =
+* <strong> NEW Geo Targeting </strong>: Target the ads based on the city and countries.
 * <strong>Easy</strong> to use Modern options panel built on React JS.
 * Deeply <strong>integrates with AMP</strong> plugins like AMPforWP, Official AMP by Google.
 * <strong>Google Adsense</strong> support: It gives a deep integration with the ad types of Google Adsense like Display ads, In-feed ads, In-article ads & Auto ads.
 You can define fixed or responsive sizes for the ads.